This smoked Cheddar cheese recipe explains how to make everyday store-bought cheese into smoky applewood exquisiteness. Hickory Farms, be worried.

 - 1. Set up your smoker [Editor’s Note: or grill] to maintain a temperature of less than 90°F (32°C).
 It is imperative that the heat be no higher than 90°F (32°C) to prevent the cheese from melting all over your smoker.
 There are several options for creating the much-needed smoke while keeping the heat to a bare minimum.
 I know it sounds like a nursery rhyme, but the Three Hot Coals and a Woodchuck method is actually a simple way to cold smoke.
 Place the cheese on the grate of your smoker.
 Set three lit charcoal briquettes flat in the charcoal pan or firebox of your smoker.
 Place a flat wood chunk on top of the charcoal to create smoke.
 Provide a little airflow and replace the charcoal and/or wood chunks as needed to keep the smoke going for the desired period of time.
 You can also purchase a device to create smoke that will turn any smoker or grill into a cold smoker.
 The two devices I have used extensively are the Smoke Daddy and the A-Maze-N Pellet Smoker both of which are inexpensive, hassle-free, and do a wonderful job.

 - 2. Place the blocks of cheese directly on the grate and apply light smoke for about 4 hours.
 Remove the cheese from the grate and place it in a resealable plastic bag.
 Store the smoked cheese in the refrigerator for 2 weeks before indulging to allow the smoke flavor to permeate the cheese and even mature slightly.
-(Uh, if you simply cannot wait 2 weeks, who’s going to tattle on you?
-Just know that the smoke flavor will be more pronounced and even somewhat bitter or, dare we say, acrid.
+(Uh, if you simply cannot wait 2 weeks, no one’s going to tattle on you.
+But just know that the smoke flavor will be more pronounced and even somewhat bitter or, dare we say, acrid.
 If you can resist temptation, a perceived virtue that we usually find to be highly overrated, you’ll be rewarded with a more mellow smoke presence.)

 Hungry for more?
 Chow down on these: